 - *Ritual and Ceremony

-- *Developing the creativity within (Music, Poetry, Storytelling, Dance, etc)
+- *Developing and expressing creativity (Music, Poetry, Storytelling, Dance, etc)

 - *An Introduction to Magic

-- *Becoming the hero or heroine of your own Magical Adventure
+- *Becoming the hero/ine of your Magical Adventure